RauliL/plorth/docs/api.md

   <dd>string</dd>
 </dl>

-Strips whitespace from begining of the string and returns result.
+Strips whitespace from the begining of the string.

 ---